• Skip to primary navigation

 Egg YolkEmulsifying properties, adds richnessUse 1 egg yolk for every tablespoon of liquid lecithin

-Xanthan GumThickens, stabilizes, acts as a binderUse ½ to ¾ teaspoon of xanthan gum per cup of liquid
+Xanthan GumThickens, stabilizes, is a binderUse ½ to ¾ teaspoon of xanthan gum per cup of liquid

 MustardCreamy texture, slight tanginessUse an equal amount of mustard as a substitute for liquid lecithin